banditrunning/banditdrop01/README.md

 # BANDIT RC

-The GPR landing page is the front-end of the Greenpoint Runners digital presence hosted at [greenpointrunners.com](https://greenpointrunners.com) – Built by **BanditLabs**.
+Bandit RC is a gated-access to the Banditrunning.com shopify site. [banditdrop01.vercel.app](banditdrop01.vercel.app) – Built by **BanditLabs**.

 ## Quickstart